Skip to main content

 3 to 5 years

 Importantly, the Warm Homes: Local Grant scheme can potentially be utilised in combination with Wave 3 of the Warm Homes: Social Housing Fund to support improvements to both privately-owned and social housing properties concurrently.
 This encourages a true area-based approach and has the potential to generate valuable economies of scale.
+We have considerable expertise in delivering effective retrofit measures via both schemes.

 How SBS can help